Official websites use .mil

 Secure .mil websites use HTTPS

-Sailors from the namesake ships USS Omaha (LCS 12) and USS Nebraska (SSBN-739) will participate in engagements throughout the Navy Week.
+Sailors from the namesake ships USS Omaha (LCS 12) and USS Nebraska (SSBN 739) will participate in engagements throughout the Navy Week.
 There will also be public performances by Navy Band Northwest and the Navy Ceremonial Guard drill team.

-For more details on Omaha Navy Week, visit https://outreach.navy.mil/navy-weeks/ or contact Lt.
-Winslow Blow at winslow.m.blow.mil@us.navy.mil.
 Follow Navy Outreach on social media @NavyOutreach on Facebook, Instagram, YouTube and LinkedIn and connect using #NavyWeek.
-Press Kit
+For Navy Week imagery and video use our Press Kit.

 Google Translation Disclaimer